 Authorisation is generally for a period of three years.

 Making a complaint

-The Conditions of Authorisation require ANAs to establish a procedure which addresses complaints relating to any process arising out of the SOP Act, including:
+The ANA Conditions of Authorisation require ANAs to establish a procedure that addresses complaints relating to any process arising out of the SOP Act, including:

 - any conduct by any officer or personnel of the ANA